Homemade sushi, zero intimidation.

 Add roughly 1 cup of cooled sushi rice on top of the nori, spreading it out as well as you can with a rice paddle.
 From there, wet your fingertips with a small amount of water and gently spread the rice the rest of the way out to the edges.

-Note: If you don’t have a bamboo rolling mat, a tea towel will do as well!
+Pro Tip: If you don’t have a bamboo rolling mat, a tea towel will work, too!

 Once the rice is evenly spread in a thin layer across the nori, sprinkle a light dusting of toasted black sesame seeds on top.
 These add a delicately nutty bit of extra flavor to the California Roll.